Browse our full suite of resources on early childhood development.

 - A 3-year-old chats with his mother on the way home from preschool.
 He tells her he liked the songs and snack, but didn’t like how the sand felt on his hands.
 His mother listens, and asks him questions.
 This toddler is learning that what he has to say is important to the people who love him, and that he is a good communicator.

-Here are some ideas to help your baby or toddler develop communications skills:
+Here are some ideas to help a baby or toddler develop communications skills:

-Respond to your baby’s gestures, looks and sounds.
+Respond to the baby’s gestures, looks and sounds.

 Help children build on their language skills.

 “So you are pretending to be a hungry caterpillar who wants to eat some food?
 What kind of food?
 Let’s name all the things you want to eat.”

 Teach the child about non-verbal communication.

 “Luis, do you see how Andi is holding her hands up to cover her face?
 She doesn’t like it when you throw the ball so hard.
 I know you can throw it softer so she will want to keep playing catch with you.”